 Don’t forget about the invertebrates that eat algae

 While the focus of this article was to highlight the best saltwater fish that eat algae, there are a lot of great invertebrates you can add to your clean-up-crew to help with the task of keeping those algae under control.
-Two popular invertebrates are:
+A few popular invertebrates are:

 And of course, let’s not forget hermit crabs and those aquarium bulldozers the sea urchins.
 If you want to explore more algae-eating invertebrates for your clean-up crew, check out this list of 23.